 Level one, or residential chargers, cost about $600 for a dedicated 120-volt circuit.
 However, a home charger is not adequate for commercial enterprises, which need level-two or level-three chargers to handle the load.

 Most commercial enterprises look to install level two charging stations, which run on 240-volt power and provide a compromise between power and cost.
-A level two electric vehicle charging station costs around $7,200 for a dual-port station—it can charge two cars simultaneously in eight to 10 hours.
+A level two electric vehicle charging station costs around $2,500 for a non public facing and $5,500 for a public facing dual-port station—it can charge two cars simultaneously in eight to 10 hours.

 Factor #3: Soft Costs